[Updated Sept 3, 2022]

 The town is also known for having some of the best mountain golfing around, with beloved courses such as the Headwaters Golf Club and Mountaintop Golf & Lake Club.

-Other notable spots in Cashiers include the Cashiers Farmers Market (which sells everything from fresh produce to yummy bakery items) and the Village Green, a 12.5-acre park that’s open all year-round.
+Other notable spots in Cashiers include the Cashiers Farmers Market (which sells everything from fresh apples and other fruits to yummy bakery items) and the Village Green, a 12.5-acre park that’s open all year-round.

-It’s also home to Brevard College, which is widely regarded as one of the best liberal arts colleges in the USA and gives the town a more youthful feel than others on this list.
+It’s also home to Brevard College, which is widely regarded as one of the best liberal arts colleges in the USA.
+This gives the town of Brevard a more youthful feel than others on this list.

-The town is surrounded by the Dupont State Forest and the Pisgah National Forest, so there’s ample opportunities for mountain biking, hiking, camping, fly fishing, rock climbing, and plenty of other outdoor activities.
+The town is surrounded by DuPont State Recreational Forest and the Pisgah National Forest, so there’s ample opportunities for mountain biking, hiking, camping, fly fishing, rock climbing, and plenty of other outdoor activities.

-Interestingly, this is also the only North Carolina mountain town that the Appalachian Trail (which runs all the way from Georgia to Maine) passes through directly.
+Interestingly, this is also the only mountain town in North Carolina that the Appalachian Trail (which runs all the way from Georgia to Maine) passes through directly.